Boyi and Shuqi: Biography

-Boyi and Shuqi, together with another brother Yà Píng (亞憑/亚凭; lit. "junior brother Ping"), were the sons of Ya Wei (亞微/亚微, lit. "junior brother Wei"), the Ruling Lord of the Guzhu state, also sometimes referred to in English language sources as Lonely Bamboo (kingdom).
+Boyi and Shuqi, together with another brother Yà Píng (亞憑/亚凭; lit.
+"Junior Brother Leaning"), were the sons of Ya Wei (亞微/亚微, lit.
+"Junior Brother Wei"), the Ruling Lord of the Guzhu state (lit.
+"Lone Bamboo" kingdom).
 Traditionally, the succession to the rulership would have gone to the elder son, namely Boyi; but, when Shuqi was preferred to succeed him as ruler, rather than engaging in conflict or disharmonious relationships, together they fled to the Zhou territory; which, at the time was actively encouraging immigration, particularly of skilled and talented persons.

 The moral sensitivities of Boyi and Shuqi were such that they would not abide by the violence and horror then rampant in the directly ruled part of Shang territory due to the misrule of emperor Di Xin.
 At first, the two brothers were welcomed by the Zhou, who held a vassal kingdom to the West of the main Shang territory.
 However, the ruler of the Zhou, Wen, died and his son Ji Fa, later known as king Wu, upon succeeding him as ruler, immediately proceeded to marshal his forces and lead them to conquer Shang: the brothers attempted to change the course of history by pulling on the chariot reins of the ruler, Ji Fa (Wu), remonstrating with him for his lack of filial piety, both because rather than sufficiently mourning his recently deceased father he was going off to war and also that he was betraying his sacred allegiance to his sovereign lord, Di Xin, the ruler of the Shang.
 Wu's outraged guards would have killed the brothers, except for the intervention of general Jiang Taigong, who recognized the sincerity of their moral convictions.
 But, instead of heeding their protests, the army continued on its way to eventual victory over the Shang, in the extremely violent slaughter known as the Battle of Muye.

 Boyi and Shuqi made their protest widely known through their refusal to eat the produce of Zhou, the traditional and very culturally significant "Five Grains", saying: "King Wu, as a minister who assassinated his king, is an disloyal and unrighteous man.
 We cannot work as ministers for an emperor lacking in loyalty, righteousness, and virtue.
-We are ashamed to accepted an emolument from him."
+We are ashamed to have accepted an emolument from him."
 They retired to the wilderness of Shouyang Mountain (首陽山), in modern Yongji, Shanxi, also called "West Mountain", and lived on fiddlehead ferns, until they were reminded that these plants too now belonged to Zhou, at which point they starved themselves to death.
 According to a version, which appears in the Heavenly Questions, the brothers were eventually warned not to eat the ferns by a maiden (or other unidentified woman), after which a white deer miraculously appeared, suckling them, nurturing them with her milk, and thus preventing immediate starvation; however, all known versions of the story end with the demise of Boyi and Shuqi, by starvation.